hemantksingh/messup-learn/web and apis/HTTP Caching.md

+---
+title: "HTTP Caching"
+summary: "What Cache-Control, ETag and Vary tell browsers and proxies, and when authenticated responses may be cached."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources: []
+tags: [http, caching, cache-control, etag, reverse-proxy]
+---
 # HTTP Caching

 [HTTP Caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching) can be done in the browser/client, at the reverse proxy/CDN or at the origin/server.
 It supports a bunch of headers: